-Born in 1983 in Tunis, Lives and works in Tunis
+b.1982 in Tunis, Tunisia • Lives and works in Tunis, Tunisia.

 Born in 1996 in Tunis, works and lives in Tunis.
 He started drawing and painting with his mother and kept the habit of capturing the moment.
 He got his first award (a canon 1200D camera) in a painting competition when he was a student in Lycée Pilot des Arts with a theater speciality.
 During one year he studied at The School of Fine Arts of Tunis, when he decided to learn architecture at the National school of Architecture in Tunis.